 Electricity is provided by the provincially-owned company, SaskPower.
 Visit SaskPower to find out how to get services.

 Water and Sewer Service

 Water services come from your city, town or other local government body.
 Saskatchewan Government regulations require frequent testing of all public and semi-public water sources to make sure the water is safe to drink.
 Private wells are not subject to the same regulations.
-You can find more information about water testing at www.health.gov.sk.ca/water-testing-common-questions.
+For more information about water testing, visit Water Quality and Testing.
 If you are not sure about whether your tap water is safe, please call your water service provider.
 For contact information, look for a Customer Service and Billing Inquiry telephone number listed in the “city section” of your local telephone book or on your city's website.
 In smaller centers, you might have to call a Town Office.
 Waste water is flushed from kitchens, laundry areas and bathrooms through built-in sewer lines.
 Water and sewer services are typically charged on the same bill.